x0ash/SPI/README.md

 Takes labelled accounts, uses the API to get account data and saves it to a file.

+- Download this and put it in the path Such that it is in the location:
+	- SteamPlayerInvestigator/DataCollection/LabelledAccounts.csv
+- Run the DataCollection main, to generate LabelledAccountsWithData.csv

 ### LabelledAccounts.csv

 | URL of steam account | Label |